 required fileName string a relative or absolute path to the URDF file on the file system of the physics server. optional basePosition vec3 create the base of the object at the specified position in world space coordinates [X,Y,Z] optional baseOrientation vec4 create the base of the object at the specified orientation as world space quaternion [X,Y,Z,W] optional useMaximalCoordinates int Experimental.
 By default, the joints in the URDF file are created using the reduced coordinate method: the joints are simulated using the Featherstone Articulated Body algorithm (btMultiBody in Bullet 2.x).
-The useMaximalCoordinates option will create a 6 degree of freedom rigid body for each link, and constraints between those rigid bodies are used to model joints. optional useFixedBase int force the base of the loaded object to be static optional physicsClientId int if you are connected to multiple servers, you can pick one.
+The useMaximalCoordinates option will create a 6 degree of freedom rigid body for each link, and constraints between those rigid bodies are used to model joints. optional useFixedBase int force the base of the loaded object to be static optional flags int URDF_USE_INERTIA_FROM_FILE: by default, Bullet recomputed the inertia tensor based on mass and volume of the collision shape.
+If you can provide more accurate inertia tensor, use this flag.